NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Guard: 1920 to 1840
 - Grabbable Move: JB Ground Hit
 - All non sword moves do -2 damage (except 5B and 5B(B))
-- 5B: elbow hitbox appears on active frame 2
+- 5B elbow hitbox appears on active frame 2
 - 5BBB(B) can be delayed
+- 6B
-- 6B turns back turned opponents around; more lift
+  - Turns back turned opponents around
+  - More lift
 - 2B Faster recovery on hit
 - 2B(A) changed to be 6A
 - 8B high crushes on frame 6